dadi/publish/README.md

 It is part of DADI, a suite of components covering the full development stack, built for performance and scale.

-## Documentation

-Documentation can be found at the [DADI Docs site](http://docs.dadi.tech/publish/).

 ## Licence

 DADI is a data centric development and delivery stack, built specifically in support of the principles of API first and COPE.